-According to World Health Organisation, approximately 800,000 people die by suicide globally each year, with many more attempting it.
+World Health Organisation estimates that approximately 800,000 people die by suicide globally each year, with many more attempting it.

-Until recently, this might have been something associated mainly with the Western, non-Muslim countries.
-However, recent suicides at the Grand Mosque in Mecca have got us thinking otherwise.
+Ten years ago, this might have been something associated mainly with the Western, non-Muslim countries.
+However, recent years have got us thinking otherwise.

 What is the link between mental health and suicide?